chasenunez/DEVO_validator/README.md

-# NEAD Validator — lightweight QA/QC for self-documented CSVs (NEAD / iCSV)
+# DEVO Validator — lightweight QA/QC for self-documented CSVs (NEAD / iCSV)

-**NEAD Validator** is a small, modular Python tool that:
+**DEVO Validator** is a small, modular Python tool that:
 - ingests *self-documented* CSV files (NEAD / iCSV) containing `[METADATA]`, `[FIELDS]`, and `[DATA]` sections,
 - validates required metadata,
 - builds a Frictionless-compatible schema from that metadata, and